General Data Protection Regulations GDPR policy

-If we consider that your request is manifestly unfounded or excessive (for example if it is repetitive), we may refuse to act on the request, or we may charge a reasonable fee based on the administrative costs involved.
+If VGC considers that your request is manifestly unfounded or excessive due to the request’s repetitive nature we may refuse to act on the request, or we may charge a reasonable fee considering the administrative costs involved.

-Everyone has the following rights under the Human Rights Act 1998 (HRA):
+Everyone has the following rights under the Human Rights Act 1998 (HRA) which we respect;

 Data protection by design and by default

-VGC takes the security of your data very seriously.
-We have internal policies and controls to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by data processors in the performance of their duties.
+VGC takes the security of your data very seriously and has internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by data processors in the performance of their duties.

 - Appointment of data protection officer

-- Departmental managers with day-to-day responsibility for data security measures such as ensuring filing cabinets are locked and data is not released without relevant disclosure signatures.
+- Departmental managers with day-to-day responsibility for data security measures i.e. ensuring filing cabinets are locked, data is not released without relevant disclosure signatures etc

-- We brief our staff on our data protection and security processes
+- Brief new and existing staff on data protection and security policy.

-- Responsibility for protecting personal data is included in job descriptions
+- Responsibility for protecting personal data included in job descriptions.

 - Included in disciplinary procedure – including the possibility that they may commit criminal offences if they deliberately try to access, or to disclose, information without authority